+Phase II Permit - Page 2

-STEP 3 Read the standard requirements
+STEP 4 Read the standard requirements and certification, enter the name of the designated representative, and sign and date

+Standard Requirements

-Acid Rain Part Requirements
+Permit Requirements

-- The designated representative of each Acid Rain source and each Acid Rain unit at the source shall: (i) Submit a complete Acid Rain pert application (including a compliance plan) under 40 CFR part 72 and Rules 62-214.320 and 330, F.A.C., in accordance with the deadlines specified in Rule 62-214.320, F.A.C.; and - (ii) Submit in a timely manner any supplemental information that the Department determines is necessary in order to review an Acid Rain part application and issue or deny an Acid Rain part; - 2) The owners and operators of each Acid Rain source and each Acid Rain unit at the source shall: - (i) Operate the unit in compliance with a complete Acid Rain part application or a superseding Acid Rain part issued by the Department; and - (ii) Have an Acid Rain Part.
+(1) The designated representative of each affected source and each affected unit at the source shall:

+(i) Submit a complete Acid Rain permit application (including a compliance plan) under 40 CFR part 72 in accordance with the deadlines specified in 40 CFR 72.30; and

+(ii) Submit in a timely manner any supplemental information that the permitting authority determines is necessary in order to review an Acid Rain permit application and issue or deny an Acid Rain permit;

+(2) The owners and operators of each affected source and each affected unit at the source shall:

+(i) Operate the unit in compliance with a complete Acid Rain permit application or a superseding Acid Rain permit issued by the permitting authority; and (ii) Have an Acid Rain Permit.

-Monitoring Requirements
+Monitoring Requirements.

-- The owners and operators and, to the extent applicable, designated representative of each Acid Rain source and each Acid Rain unit at the source shall comply with the monitoring requirements as provided in 40 CFR part 75, and Rule 62-214.420, F.A.C.
-The emissions measurements recorded and reported in accordance with 40 CFR part 75 shall be used to determine compliance by the unit - (2) The emissions measurements recorded and reported in accordance with 40 CFR part 75 shall be used to determine compliance by the unit with the Acid Rain emissions limitations and emissions reduction requirements for sulfur dioxide and nitrogen oxides under the Acid Rain Program. - (3) The requirements of 40 CFR part 75 shall not affect the responsibility of the owners and operators to monitor emissions of other pollutants or other emissions characteristics at the unit under other applicable requirements of the Act and other provisions of the operating permit for the source.
+(1) The owners and operators and, to the extent applicable, designated representative of each affected source and each affected unit at the source shall comply with the monitoring requirements as provided in 40 CFR parts 74, 75, and 76.

+(2) The emissions measurements recorded and reported in accordance with 40 CFR part 75 shall be used to determine compliance by the unit with the Acid Rain emissions limitations and emissions reduction requirements for sulfur cloxide and nitrogen oxides under the Acid Rain Program.
+(3) The requirements of 40 CFR parts 74 and 75 shall not affect the responsibility of the owners and operators to monitor.

+emissions of other pollutants or other emissions characteristics at the unit under other applicable requirements of the Act and other provisions of the operating permit for the source.

-Sulfur Dioxide Requirements
+Sulfur Dioxide Requirements.